 Continue to work with suppliers who don’t provide compliance documentation?

 Over the past several years, and especially since the Food Safety Modernization Act became law in 2011, food and beverage companies have renewed their compliance enforcement efforts.

 Unfortunately, due to the lack of modern software automation, most supplement manufacturers don’t have a clear picture of whether their suppliers are fully compliant.
-They might lag behind food and beverage manufacturers in terms of supplier transparency, but with the deadlines for the Food and Drug Administration’s nutritional label changes looming on the horizon, supplement makers must play catch up quickly.
+They might lag behind food and beverage manufacturers in terms of supplier transparency, but with the Food and Drug Administration’s nutritional label changes and changing consumer preferences, supplement makers must play catch up quickly.

 Why is This?

-Without a reliable system in place to help manage the complex compliance and regulatory processes required, companies are putting themselves at risk.
-When audited, or when a company is being sold and prospective buyers ask for proof of compliance, executives feel the sense of urgency.
+Without a reliable system to help manage the complex compliance and regulatory processes required, companies are putting themselves at risk.
+When audited, or when a company is acquired and prospective buyers ask for proof of compliance, executives feel the sense of urgency.
 In each example, companies then must spend time and money solving the problem and managing negative fallout.

 Fortunately, TraceGains has developed a suite of affordable, cloud-based software solutions to help food, beverage, and dietary supplement manufacturers manage their suppliers:

 Our solutions are designed to validate material compliance under DSHEA and FSMA, and substantiate label claims and manage the proof required.
-Up-to-date FDA regulatory information is included with the latest legal status and warnings.
-Centralized compliance insight into materials, suppliers, and bulk formulas allows you to make informed decisions about the products you develop, and the suppliers and materials you use.
+Access up-to-date FDA regulatory information with the latest legal status and warnings.
+Centralized compliance insight into materials, suppliers, and bulk formulas allows you to make informed decisions about the products you develop, and the suppliers and materials you use

 Reach out today to find out how TraceGains can help your business grow while reducing your risk.